Committed to Your Success.

 Dennis brings a wide variety of skills to the ECOS team: 3D and 2D exhibit design, graphic design, experience development, project management, strategic planning, creating and managing department and project budgets, daily operations and visitor management.
 He brings a curious and playful approach to planning and design efforts, along with the ability to complete or manage prototyping, fabrication, production and installation on projects with varied budgets.

 Raised upon a DIY/ Maker diet and polished with a Bachelor of Fine Art in Industrial Design from the University of Wisconsin-Stout, Dennis is a classic tinkerer, able to develop and implement meaningful outcomes within real-world constraints.
-He is an appointed member of the Arvada Parks Advisory Committee, guiding capital improvement projects for natural spaces within the City of Arvada.

 Jean brings 25 years of experience creating designs for interpretation, advertising, web, identity and more.
 She uses her keen sense of color, typography, visual focus, and visitor behavior to produce standout looks and digital experiences.
 Her goal for interpretive design is always the same: attract and hold attention, with the purpose of clear communication.
 Her 10 years with ECOS have yielded a broad range of styles and looks—from whimsical and playful, to clean and simple, to pack-a-punch direct.